gageml/gage/tests/lib-var.md

 ## Canonical run dirs

-A run is associated with multiple directories under runs home.
+A run is associated with multiple directories under runs dir.
 These are the canonical run directories.

 | Dir                | Purpose                                            |